 - April 22, 2021—May 2, 2021

 VAST Senior Exhibitions

 - May 7, 2021 —May 14, 2021, 7:30 p.m.

 - Dr. Lori J. Bechtel-Wherry, chancellor and dean

-- Peter M. Hopsicker, associate dean, Academic Affairs
+- Peter M. Hopsicker, vice chancellor, Academic Affairs

 - Corey Gracie-Griffin, associate dean for research, Academic Affairs